AmitMoshel1/amitmoshel1.github.io/_posts/2025-01-17-mysteries-of-the-windows-kernel-pt-1-processes-objects.md

 ![img-description](https://miro.medium.com/v2/resize:fit:828/format:webp/1*qp-DrbJ0_V9mJ8zobafFLQ.png)

 - **32-bit architecture:**
-  - 2 GB of user-mode address space (4 GB if the `LARGEADDRESSAWARE` attribute is enabled).
+  - Each process has 2 GB of user-mode address space (4 GB if the `LARGEADDRESSAWARE` attribute is enabled).
-  - 2 GB of kernel space.
+  - Kernel-Mode has 2 GB of kernel space.
 - **64-bit architecture:**
-  - 128 TB of user-mode address space.
+  - Each process has 128 TB of user-mode address space.
-  - 128 TB of kernel space.
+  - Kernel-Mode has 128 TB of kernel space.

 For more details, refer to [Windows Kernel Programming - Second Edition](https://leanpub.com/windowskernelprogrammingsecondedition).